MeatiusMax/CSC172-AssociationMining-Corpuz-/README.md

 ## Ethical Considerations
 This study uses publicly available data and does not involve personal or sensitive user information.
 However, care must be taken when applying such insights, as over-reliance on data-driven patterns may encourage formulaic creativity or bias against unconventional music styles.
+Spotify being a western application may favor western song, and may underrepresent eastern and local music.

 ## Conclusion
 This project demonstrates the effectiveness of ARM in determining patterns related to music popularity.
-By comparing both popular and unpopular song, we get the differences in feature consistency and diversity.
+By comparing both popular and unpopular song, we get the differences in feature consistency and diversity, and unpopular tracks being more consistent with feature combination than popular ones.
+This is provides an insight for music artists to see what features determine a songs popularity.

 Future work:
 - Incoporate features such as dates and trends